jpuka/mushi-identifier/README.md

 - [x] Review literature and make initial modelling choices (architecture, metrics, baseline performance, hyperparameters)
 - [x] Build, train and save a baseline model
-- [x] Write prediction and plotting functions
+- [x] Write functions for plotting and prediction
 - [ ] Implement k-fold cross-validation to increase reliability of validation metrics and to allow hyperparameter tuning without overfitting validation data
 - [ ] Tune hyperparameters
 - [ ] Build, train and save an improved model